mfdeveloper/nl-afas-cordova-plugin-securelocalstorage/README.md

 Requirements
 -------------
-- Android 4.3 or higher / iOS 6 or higher
+- Android 4.4 (API 19) or higher / iOS 6 or higher
 - Cordova 3.0 or higher

     Installation